Volunteer

 Training: Animal Care Interns must complete an orientation covering Reid Park Zoo history, Association of Zoos and Aquariums, safety, and internship guidelines prior to their first day, and will receive additional on-the-job training, from Animal Care Staff, during their internship.

-Dress Code: Animal Care Interns must wear the assigned Reid Park Zoo intern t-shirt, jeans, work pants, or shorts (must be fingertip length), closed-toe and closed-heel shoes, and a name tag.
+Dress Code: Animal Care Interns must wear the assigned Reid Park Zoo intern shirt, jeans, work pants, or shorts (must be fingertip length), closed-toe and closed-heel shoes, and a name tag.
 Colognes, perfumes, and strong-smelling lotions are not allowed, and minimal jewelry is recommended.

 Spring Semester Internships